NETWAYS/fundamentals4puppet-training/sections/code_logic/04_functions.md

 ****

-### Create a epp template to represent your webserver content
+### Create an epp template to represent your webserver content

 In this example both parameters get a default value for being optional.
 The greeting message must be a string and falls back to "Hello World".
 The parameter from is per default undefined and can be this value or a string.